October 27, 2023

-- In the top right, select your account icon > Creator Studio.
+- In the top right, select your account icon > YouTube Studio.

-- In the left menu, select Channel > Status and features.
+- In the left menu, scroll down and click on Monetization.

-Google Preferred is a premium advertising program that aggregates the top 2 to 5 percent of YouTube content targeting users between 18 and 34.
-Unlike YPP, creators cannot apply to the Google Preferred Program (GPP).
+YouTube Select is a premium advertising program aggregating the top YouTubers and content for users between 18 and 49.
+Unlike YPP, creators cannot apply to YouTube Select.
 It’s an invitation-only program.
-The revenue share for GPP is a secret since creators can sometimes negotiate better splits.
-High viewership channels such as IGN, The Verge, SciShow, and itsJudysLife participate in GPP.
+The revenue share for Select is a secret since creators can negotiate better revenue splits.
+High viewership channels like IGN, The Verge, SciShow, and itsJudysLife participate in YouTube Select.